degatchi/degatchi/README.md

 Hey I'm DeGatchi. <br>

-I'm a hobbyist Programmer that enjoys Assembly and offsenive low-level tooling with Rust.
+I'm a hobbyist programmer that enjoys assembly and building low-level tooling with Rust.

 Currently I am building an EVM bytecode decoder.